drewcrawford/CLIKit/README.md

-CLIKit is an advanced, intuitive command-line parsing library.
+CLIKit is an advanced, intuitive command-line parsing library for Swift programs.
 It's designed to be elegant, powerful, and have all the right defaults.

 # Usage